 The Natural Resources Conservation Service (NRCS) is offering financial and technical assistance to help agricultural producers apply conservation practices on their private land as well as their public land allotments.
 Agricultural producers are encouraged to apply for funds available through the Environmental Quality Incentives Program (EQIP).
-Applications must be received before 4 p.m. on October 20, 2017 to be considered in the first batching period.
+Applications must be received before 4 p.m. on November 16, 2018 to be considered in the first application batching period.

 EQIP is a voluntary, financial assistance program that provides funding for the implementation of conservation practices to protect and enhance sage-grouse habitat, manage livestock, improve irrigation efficiency and reduce soil loss.

-“Applications for EQIP are accepted year-round on a continuous basis with batching periods announced so that applications can be ranked and funded.
-We encourage producers to consider this early batching period to allow conservation plans to be completed in the fall for earlier implementation of the practices the following spring,” said Gary Roeder, assistant state conservationist for programs.
+“Applications for EQIP are accepted year-round on a continuous basis for all state, local and Regional Conservation Partnership Program (RCPP) fund pools with batching periods announced so that applications can be ranked and funded.
+We encourage producers to utilize this early batching period to allow conservation plans to be completed in the fall for earliest obligation of the projects into contracts and implementation of the practices the following spring and summer,” said Gary Roeder, assistant state conservationist for programs.

 Applicants must meet USDA program eligibility requirements for land eligibility and person eligibility.
-Eligibility requirements include Adjusted Gross Income (AGI) limitations for individuals and entities, with entities also required to have a DUNS number and be registered in SAMS to participate.
+Eligibility requirements include Adjusted Gross Income (AGI) limitations for individuals and entities.
 Applicants must meet the eligibility criteria to be considered for ranking and funding decisions.
 Farm Bill programs have strict payment limits, and the amount of financial assistance producers may receive varies by program and will depend on future allocations received under the Farm Bill authority.
 Limited resource producers, beginning farmers and ranchers, or socially disadvantaged agricultural producers may be eligible for up to 15 percent higher payments, not to exceed 90 percent of the estimated cost to install the practice.